materials-commons/materialscommons.org/docs/spreadsheets.md

 ![Project Home Page](images/project_home_page.png)

 In the right hand panel at the top are four buttons.
 The last one is labeled "NEW EXPERIMENT FROM SPREADSHEET".
-Press this button and follow its prompts.
+Press this button and follow it's prompts.
 If you are building a workflow with your spreadsheet make sure to review the "Building A Workflow" section above and to select "Second column is Parent column":

 ![Create Experiment From Spreadsheet](images/create_experiment_from_spreadsheet.png)